Description:

 - Any systemic anti-cancer therapy within 3 weeks

-- Autologous stem cell transplant (ASCT) or stem cell infusion within 6 weeks prior to
+- Autologous stem cell transplant (ASCT) within 6 weeks prior to enrollment or ongoing

-randomization or ongoing toxicity due to the ASCT/stem cell infusion at the discretion
+toxicity due to the stem cell transplant at the discretion of the investigator

-- Therapeutic 131I-MIBG within 6 weeks prior to randomization
+- Therapeutic 131I-MIBG within 6 weeks prior to enrollment

-- Radiotherapy (RT) within 4 weeks prior to randomization at any lesion site that will
+- Radiotherapy (RT) within 4 weeks prior to enrollment at any lesion site that will be

 - Prior treatment with anti-GD2 if the patient experienced Progressive Disease (PD)